sergeybok/BaseBot/README.md

 }
 ```

-Note that in BaseBot all IDs are generated with UUID v4.
+Note that in BaseBot as well as Friendly AI app, all IDs are generated with UUID v4.

 ### The demo app (Vanilla ChatGPT)